OjaswaniB/vahan-chakshu/README.md

-# Real-Time IoT-Based Drowsiness Detection System
+# Real-Time IoT-Based Drowsiness Detection System - VAHAN CHAKSHU
+This Real-Time IoT-Based Drowsiness Detection System leverages the machine learning life cycle to ensure accurate and effective detection of drowsiness.
+The machine learning life cycle includes several key stages, each of which is crucial for developing a robust system.
+Below is an overview of how each stage is applied in our system:
 ![image](https://github.com/user-attachments/assets/03e974dc-752f-4af8-a6c7-02d48aee3654)

 ## Objective